Trump returns to Twitter, under its new moniker X

 There are stipulations that require Trump to post content exclusively to Truth Social before putting it on another platform.

-His account on X was reinstated this year after Elon Musk purchased the platform and renamed it, but Trump had not posted on there before Thursday.
-He was mid-air when the X post was made, flying back from Atlanta to New Jersey after he was booked in the Fulton County jail following his fourth indictment in which he took his first mugshot.
+His account on X was reinstated this year after Elon Musk purchased the platform, but Trump had not posted on there before Thursday.
+He was midair when the X post was made, flying back from Atlanta to New Jersey after he was booked in the Fulton County jail following his fourth indictment, for which he took his first mug shot.

 “Today, at the notoriously violent jail in Fulton County, Georgia, I was ARRESTED despite having committed NO CRIME,” the fundraising solicitation reads.